15 great fall views

 © Beth Gauper

-From Stillwater's Pioneer Park, there's a view of the old lift bridge and the St. Croix Valley.
+From Stillwater's Pioneer Park, there's a view of the St. Croix Valley.

 This picturesque old logging town on the St. Croix River, just east of St. Paul, was built on hills.
 From downtown, head north on Second Street to Pioneer Park, which has a panoramic view of the river valley, downtown and the 1931 lift bridge.